turbo-byte/-solo-koala-021-/README.md

 - Playback for FLV stream with H.264/H.265 + AAC codec transported in http(s) or WebSocket
 - Extremely low latency of less than 1 second in the best case
 - Playback for `.m2ts` file like BDAV/BDMV with 192 bytes TS packet, or 204 bytes TS packet
-- Support handling dynamic codec parameters change (
+- Support handling dynamic codec parameters change (e.g. video resolution change)
+- Support Chrome, FireFox, Safari, Edge (Old or Chromium) or any Chromium-based browsers
+- Support chasing latency automatically for internal buffer of HTMLMediaElemen